 The Veterans Legal Clinic—its official title in the curriculum is the Veterans Law and Disability Benefits Clinic—is made up of three collaborative projects: the Veterans Justice Project, the Estate Planning Project, and the Safety Net Project.
 Through these three projects, students represent veterans and their family members in a variety of case types.
 In all our case work, we strive to help veterans and their families attain the maximum degree of stability, dignity, and financial well being.
 We use creative legal strategies not just to vindicate the rights of individual veterans, but to pursue systemic reforms within the institutions and programs that are designed to support the veteran community.

 Enrollment in all three projects is through the Veterans Law and Disability Benefits Clinic and Clinical Seminar.
 We ask enrolled students to express their preference for one of our three project areas.
 Students can also choose, however, to work across two projects if that option is attractive to them.
 We fully expect to be able to honor each student’s first preference for a project.
-This page is about the Safety Net Project.
-Scroll down to learn more about the Safety Net Project.

-About the Work of the Safety Net Project
+About the Safety Net Project

 In ensuring access to safety net programs for clients, students have numerous lawyering opportunities, including client and witness interviewing, legal research and writing, client counseling, negotiation, motion practice, evidentiary hearings involving opening statements, witness examination, and closing arguments, and appellate oral argument.